malashin/hoi4treesnap/README.md

 * You can't generate single image for shared focus trees.
 You'll have to combine them from separate images.
 * There is no country name in the image.
 Might be added later either through parsing of the files or just asking the user to input the name.
 * If focus title uses scripted localization, it will be rendered as a scripted localization string instead of the appropriate name.
 Might ask user to enter appropriate titles if those are found later on.
+* It is currently looking for English localisation only.
+It's possible to add a menu to select the lanuage later on.

 <img src="https://i.imgur.com/1Wepd3Z.png">
 <img src="https://i.imgur.com/MKPV5Cc.png">